The world of art that you can go, see, and feel

-File.20 Tino Segal @ Enoura Observatory yet untitled
+File.20 Tino Sehgal @ Enoura Observatory yet untitled

-"Odawara Culture Foundation Enoura Observatory" is an art space designed by contemporary artist Hiroshi Sugimoto.
-The site overlooking the sea is lined with buildings and historic buildings that make full use of the latest technology and stones with various stories, creating an attractive space that is hard to explain.
+The art space "Odawara Cultural Foundation Enoura Observatory" designed by contemporary artist Hiroshi Sugimoto.
+Buildings and historical buildings that make full use of the latest technology and stones with various stories are placed on the site overlooking the sea, creating a fascinating space that is hard to explain.

-"Tino Segal @ Enoura Observatory yet untitled" started here on October 4, 2019.
-It has held performances of traditional performing arts, etc., but this is the first project for contemporary art since it opened in October 2017.
+On October 4, 2019, "Tino Sehgal @ Enoura Observatory yet untitled" started here.
+We have held performances of traditional performing arts, but this is the first contemporary art project since it opened in October 2017.

-Tino Segal was born in London in 1976 and is currently based in Berlin.
-The other day, he choreographed at the Paris Opera Ballet, but is basically known for his happening work that does not leave any records.
-In other words, the work can be kept only in the memory of the visitors who witnessed it.
+Tino Sehgal was born in London in 1976 and is currently based in Berlin.
+The other day, he choreographed at the Paris Opera Ballet, but he is known for his happening works that basically leave no records.
+In other words, the work can only be kept in the memory of the visitors who witnessed it.

-Perhaps because it was after a typhoon passed far in the distance, the blue sea and sky spread like midsummer, while the wind was strong and the trees around were loud and loud.
+Perhaps because the typhoon had passed in the distance on this day, the blue sea and sky spread like midsummer, but the wind was strong and the surrounding trees were buzzing.

-Since the "live work" is held outdoors, the audience will be affected by the temperature, sky and color of the sea.
-Does it mean that nature also experiences as part of art?
+Since the "live work" is done outdoors, the audience will be affected by the temperature, the sky, and the color of the sea.
+Does that mean that nature is also experienced as part of art?

-The "live work" will be held at the "field seat" in the future.
+"Live work" will be held at the "Nodate seat" in the future.
 There, several "interpreters" used their voices and bodies to create a unique space in harmony with the sounds of the wind and the sounds of birds.

-"In Japan, there is a small difference between nature and culture (created by humans), and I am interested in the connection between the traditional world and the modern age.
-In particular, this place can be expressed while feeling the sea and nature.
-It's possible for me to announce live work here, ”said Mr. Segal.
+"In Japan, the difference between nature and culture (created by humans) is small, and I am fascinated by the connection between the traditional world and the present age.
+Especially in this place, it is possible to express while feeling the sea and nature.
+It makes sense for me to announce my live work here because I can do it, "says Segal.

-By the way, you can appreciate the inside of the building as usual during the project, and the admission fee is the same as usual.
-I would like to spend a lot of time visiting the newest architecture such as the optical glass stage and the 100m gallery of the summer solstice, historical buildings, and Sugimoto's art works.
+By the way, even during the project, you can appreciate the inside of the building as usual, and the admission fee is the same as usual.
+I would like to spend plenty of time to take a closer look at the latest architecture such as the optical glass stage and the 100-meter gallery of the summer shining light, historical buildings, and Mr. Sugimoto's art works.

-We interviewed Mr. Sugimoto, the founder of the foundation.
+We talked to Mr. Sugimoto, the founder of the foundation.

-"This is the first time for a contemporary art project, but it was held in response to Mr. Tino's enthusiasm.
-Enoura Observatory is one of the founding aims to enjoy art in the nature of Odawara.
-Today When I saw the live work, I had a great sense of unity with the sound of the wind and the sound of birds, so I felt once again that it is compatible with Mr. Tino's view of the world.
+"This is the first time for a contemporary art project, but we decided to hold it in response to Mr. Tino's passion.
+Enoura Observatory has one of the purpose of its establishment to enjoy art in the nature of Odawara today.
+When I watched the live work of, I felt once again that it had a wonderful sense of unity with the sound of the wind and the barking of birds, so it had an affinity with Mr. Tino's world view. "

 [Venue] Odawara Cultural Foundation Enoura Observatory

-[Closed days] Tuesdays, New Year holidays and temporary closed days
+[Closed days] Tue, Wed, New Year holidays and temporary closed days

-・ If purchased in advance from the Internet → Morning and afternoon sessions: 3000 yen (excluding tax)
+・ When purchasing from the Internet in advance → Morning and afternoon: 3000 yen (excluding tax)

-・ For same-day tickets → Morning and afternoon sessions: 3500 yen (excluding tax)
+・ For same-day tickets → Morning and afternoon: 3500 yen (excluding tax)

-* Same-day tickets will not be sold if the number of tickets has reached the limit.
+* Same-day tickets will not be sold if the capacity is reached.

-* "Tino Sehgal @ Ura Weather Service yet untitled Zhi Jiang" project is included in the admission fee.
+* The "Tino Sehgal @ Enoura Observatory yet untitled " project is included in the above admission fee.

 This cultural complex was created by contemporary artist Hiroshi Sugimoto.
 It consists of a gallery building, a stone stage, an outdoor (optical glass) stage, a tea room, a garden, a traditional Japanese-style gate, and a reception building.